 THE LONG JOURNEY

 At the age of 28, his mother passed away, and his father’s health was in decline.
 Sellers then began walking around the Indian Camp not far from where he lived.
 Suddenly he sees a vision of Indians dancing and hears the word “Sundance” spoken to him.

 He had no idea what that was as he had never heard the term.
 At that moment and feel compelled to act, he prayed and said if his dad’s health improved, he would track down the origins of that word.

-Sellars was instructed about the ceremony from the Lakota in South Dakota.
+Sellers was instructed about the ceremony from the Lakota in South Dakota.
 After dancing with them, he was guided by them to bring the dance back to the Osage people.
 That was 19 years ago.
-Sellars has been dancing now for 38 years keeping the journey began by his ancestors moving into the 21st century.
+Sellers has been dancing now for 38 years, keeping the journey began by his ancestors moving into the 21st century.